Adam Scanlon of North Attleboro keeps winning streak alive with 14th House District victory

 He’s 24.

-Now the former North Attleboro Representative Town Meeting member, school committee member and town councilor can add a new title to his resume -- state representative.
+Now the former North Attleboro Representative Town Meeting member, ex-school committee member and town councilor can add a new title to his resume — state representative.

 Scanlon’s victory was not assured until midday on Wednesday when North Attleboro, which has three-quarters of the district’s voters, reported partial results.